-The structure enables students to be more able to apply their understanding of the theories underpinning teaching to their practice.
+It will also enable students to be more able to apply their understanding of the theories underpinning the Inclusive Education and Professional Practice 2 modules.

-Submission dates throughout year 1 and 2 offer students greater opportunities to apply their learning to their placement.
+Submission dates throughout semester 1 and 2 offer students greater opportunities to apply their learning to their placement.

 Greater use of online tools and platforms to support students and allow for more flexibly with a greater focus on online learning.
-Added to this the structure allows for greater use of tutorial time and personalised learning in semester 2 and year 2 where as tutors we should be able to work more closely with students on the development of their craft as well as support them with their academic submissions.
+Added to this the structure allows for greater use of tutorial time and personalised learning in semester 2 where as tutors we should be able to work more closely with students on the development of their craft as well as support them with their academic submissions.